meilisearch/documentation/learn/advanced/geosearch.md

 ]
 ```

-It is also possible to use `_geoRadius` and `_geoBoundingBox` together with other filters.
+It is also possible to combine `_geoRadius` and `_geoBoundingBox` with other filters.
 We can narrow down our previous search so it only includes pizzerias:

 <CodeSamples id="geosearch_guide_filter_usage_2" />